trust-mfn-berlin/animals-as-objects/vault/material.labels-and-knowledge.md

 </figure>

-These labels thus allow us to read not just the information that was sent to the museum but also the gaps in knowledge.[^3] These gaps point not least to the differences between [[zoos and museums|story.keeping-record-of-animals]] – the data collected by zoos was not necessarily as extensive or as precise as the data gathered by natural history collections.
+These labels thus allow us to read not just the information that was sent to the museum but also the gaps in knowledge.[^3] These gaps point not least to the differences between [[zoos and museums|story.keeping-records-of-animals]] – the data collected by zoos was not necessarily as extensive or as precise as the data gathered by natural history collections.
 However, labels often provided additional instructions.

 <figure>